 Although a formula can be understood purely in mathematical terms, sometimes it is difficult to conceptualise its nature.
 So I'll explain it through a metaphor.
 Suppose we have two large bodies, situated in space (imagine two planets but without the star).
 Both have gravity because of their mass and therefore act as attractors in relation to each other.
 Suppose further each of them is surrounded by a medium which, due to the gravity, gets denser as we get closer to the surface (something like water - from steam to an ever denser liquid).
 Since they float in space we can play the outside observer and see both as moving, or we can see one or the other as being stationary and the other moving.
 Let's remain with the latter view and let us call the "stationary" body Ref, the other Res.
 Res is drawn towards Ref because of gravity, hence the closer it gets the greater the speed.
 But the closer it gets the denser the medium which tends to act against the acceleration induced by the forces of gravity.
 There are three possible outcomes, depending on the angle at which Res moves towards Ref.
 If the angle is within a relatively small range from the vertical, Res will close in and eventually end up on the surface of Ref.
 Increase the angle and there comes a point when Res will get closer but then the medium becomes sufficiently dense for Res to be deflected away from Ref.
 The result is that Res will glance off, skip back into space for a certain distance until gravity has slowed it down again and causes it to turn back, until it hits the dense region once again, makes it skip off until it is being pulled back by gravity, returns, and so on and so on.
 The result is an oscillating trajectory, with Res never escaping into space but never hitting the surface of Ref either.
 Increase the angle further and the continuous movement away from and back to Ref will occur too, but now the trajectory is no longer regular but becomes erratic.
 Given that in actuality both bodies, Ref and Res, are moving, either one of the three outcomes is possible at any given time during approach.
 In the algorithm Ref becomes the reference value, Res is the resident value, and the main purpose of the formula is to change the size of the resident value until it ends up as the reference value.
 If we let the resident value adopt a series of numbers (the reference value remaining "stationary" for the time being), the graph depicting the results from the algorithm will either show a convergence with the reference value, or an oscillation in relation to the reference, or a seemingly random fluctuation.
 We can term the reference value an attractor, and, depending on the outcome, we have a stable attractor (convergence), or a periodic attractor (oscillation), or a strange one (fluctuation).
 Every element in each matrix node acts as an attractor at some time, and the target is the equivalent element in the next node.
 The outcomes (within their own possible range of variance) configure the node overall, and at the next level of complexity determine the degree of affinity between the two nodes.
 From the nodes we get to clusters of nodes and then to domains, their respective states standing for the re-representative quality in relation to the input.
 The algorithm is part of the feedback loop in this chaotic system.

-The program is written for DOS.
-Is there a more sophisticated version available?
+The prototype program is written for DOS.
+Are there more sophisticated versions available?

-Yes, there is.
-See OVideo program available under Downloads.
-The reason it has been written for DOS originally is that it at least allows one to run the program not only in DOS itself but also under Windows.
+Yes, there are.
+See the items under AI programs at the top of this page.
+The reason the prototype has been written for DOS originally is that it at least allows one to run the program not only in DOS itself but also under Windows.
 But it also means that the entire code can be compiled under Unix or Linux without any changes to be made.
 Had it been written for Windows just about every function would have to be renamed and possibly modified because Windows altered most functions to serve its own purpose (this doesn't happen in the context of Open Source).
 To be properly experimented with the program needs to be scaled up, from the maximal 500-odd matrix nodes here to literally millions and millions of them.
 It also needs to be transposed into a distributive mode.
+NOTE: the latest in the series, OCTAM, is also part of a guide into nonlinearity, the phenomenon underpinning complex, dynamic systems in general.

 Shouldn't the program be able to communicate somehow?